jsahleen/cldr-service/README.md

 CLDR_ROOT_USER_PASSWORD="P@$sW0rD"
 CLDR_JWT_SECRET="b2upnzpr/XkBCpP"
 ```
+(If you want to change the CLDR version and tier you need to clone the repository and pass `CLDR_VERSION` and `CLDR_TIER` as arguments to `docker build`.)

-4. Run `docker compose up -d` to start the service
+4. Run `docker compose up -d` to start the service.

 5. The first time you use the service you will need to seed the database with data taken from `cldr-json`.
 To do this, run: